Here we provide a detailed list of documents to include in your online application packet.

 The GRE must be taken within five (5) years of entry date.

 University at Buffalo undergraduates applying to the MS program are not required to submit GRE scores.
 ALL other applicants are required to provide GRE scores.
-It is university policy that all PhD applicants provide GRE scores.
-Arrangements to take the exam can be made through the Educational Testing Service (ETS).
+Arrange to take the exam via the Educational Testing Service (ETS) GRE site.

 Fill out the International Applicant Financial Form.
 You will need to fill out the form labeled "Standard Graduate" for the appropriate academic year.
 (Please verify current year's financial requirement with the Office of Financial Aid).
 The Financial Form and supporting bank documents may be uploaded to your application after an admissions decision has been made.